About Polar Bear Paper

 Polar Bear Paper seeks the perfect balance of weight and technical performance.

-The global market for printed textiles amounts to approximately 24 billion meters per year, growing every year.
-We estimate that approximately 225 million of the total printed meters are currently printed digitally – a number that also continues to grow.
+The global market for printed textiles amounts to approximately 24 billion meters annually, increasing every year.
+We estimate that only a fraction of this, approximately 225 million is printed digitally – a number which also continues to increase.

-When we reduce the weight of paper, we reduce costs, lower CO2 and the general impact on the environment – but we do not compromise the quality of the print.
+By reducing the weight of the paper, not only do we reduce costs, we also lower CO2 emissions and the overall impact on the environment – without compromising on the quality of the print.

 The history of transfer paper

-More or less like today the printing on textile took place in a calander or a flatpress in which a temperature of 160 – 220 degrees Celsius made the ink sublimate – during the sublimation process, the ink went from a solid phase into a vapour phase without becoming liquid at any time.
+More or less like today the printing on textile took place in a calander or a flatpress heating up to temperatures of 160 to 220 degrees celsius which made the ink sublimate.
+During this sublimation process, the ink went from a solid phase into a vapour phase without becoming liquid at any point.